Holographic Fermions in Striped Phases: Conclusions

+We have identified several main features, some of which confirm previous results in the literature and therefore provide good checks on our analysis.
+The most physically interesting result we find, which is novel, is the disappearance of the Fermi surface with increasing lattice strength.
+We summarize our results here, in the order in which they are discussed in the article (for an analysis of the energy distribution of the spectral density see Appendix \ref{appA}):

-\emph{(i) Charge dependence and Fermi surface formation:} the existence and size of the Fermi surface are both sensitive to the charge of the bulk fermion.
+\emph{(i) Charge dependence and Fermi surface formation:} the existence and size of the Fermi surface are both sensitive to the charge of the bulk fermion, as already seen in other contexts in the literature (the appearance of new Fermi surface branches as the charge is varied was already noticed in the early works on holographic non-Fermi liquids, starting with \cite{Liu:2009dm}).
 For the cases we have studied, the Fermi surface can form and grow in size only once the charge $q$ is sufficiently large.
 This is true independently of whether the system is in a pure PDW phase, or whether it contains an additional ionic lattice.
 However, in the latter case the amplitude of the spectral density is enhanced, compared to the pure PDW.
 Thus, the explicit breaking seems to slightly facilitate the formation of a Fermi surface.
+The charge dependence of the Fermi surface confirms our expectations from prior results in the literature.